Atomzwieback/obsidian-search-mcp/SECURITY.md

 Thank you for helping us improve the security of Obsidian Search MCP.
 Your contributions are greatly appreciated.

-For questions about security, contact: contact at atomzwieback.dev
+For questions about security, contact: contact@atomzwieback.dev